langoleer/coverslider/README.md

 coverSlider
 ===========

-coverSlider.js - a slider that fits any size content
+coverSlider.js - a slider that fits any size content.

 Changelog
 ---------